entropy-flux/TorchSystem/docs/index.md

 ```

 As you see, aggregates is just a simple facade to encapsulate things you already knew.
-You also can give Aggregates the capability to handle domain events or domain exceptions.
+You also can give the aggregates the capability to handle domain events or domain exceptions.

 ```python
 from torchsystem.domain import Aggregate